Our topmost choices for the best soccer cleats with ankle support:

 The Rebula Cup Japan is arguably the most comfortable Mizuno soccer cleat.
 It has the highest quality kangaroo leather upper that blends well with its stable and agile outsole.
 It even has perfectly-placed oval and conical stabilizer studs that provide more stability and better foot function.

 Mizuno made the Rebula Cup for comfort and speed.
 It is lighter than the Vapor 14 Elite.
 The midfoot is high-grip synthetic leather, which wraps the foot in comfort, giving it a secure and protective locked-in fit.
-It has a soft and supportive heel pad with more padding towards the top of the collar.
+It has a soft and supportive heel pad with more padding toward the top of the collar.
 And a responsive outsole that naturally goes with the foot as it flexes.

 A Better Solution to Prevent Ankle Sprains